Fate101/Spigot-Plugin-MC-CollectionTracker/README.md

 ## 🌟 Features

-- **Automatic Item Tracking**: Automatically detects when players pick up new items
+- **Automatic Item Tracking**: Detects when players pick up, craft, smelt, trade, brew, or interact with buckets to obtain new items (Survival mode only)
 - **Interactive GUI**: Browse your collection with a user-friendly interface
 - **Collection Leaderboards**: Compete with other players and see who has the most complete collection
 - **Progress Statistics**: View completion percentage and collection statistics